tshepang/blog/content/computing/most exciting software projects.rst

 These are what I find to be the most exciting projects, today:

-* PyPy__
+* PyPI__

   It's been alive for over 10 years, but remains among the most exciting of all Python projects.
-I greatly anticipate the stable releases of its most visible sub-project:
+I greatly anticipate the stable release of its most visible sub-project, `Transactional Memory`__.

-  - `Transactional Memory`__

-    An approach that simplifies multi-threaded programming while also bypassing the GIL.
-There is still much to do (for one, it only works on 64-bit Linux) and there is no ETA, but there is a rough estimate... sometime in 2016 :(
+  It's an approach that simplifies multi-threaded programming while also bypassing the GIL.
+There is no ETA, but a rough estimate is sometime in 2016 :(

 __ http://pypy.org
 __ http://pypy.org/tmdonate2.html